philchuang/spacesimcontrolmanager/readme.md

 # Space Sim Control Manager

-Utility to help players retain and migrate their control mappings for space-sim games, especially for new SC version releases.
+Utility to help players retain and migrate their control mappings for space-sim games, especially for new Star Citizen version releases.
 Elite Dangerous is also supported.

 ## Standard Usage (Star Citizen)